openshift-cs/rosaworkshop/rosa-workshop/rosa/1-account_setup.md

 [Install the AWS CLI](https://aws.amazon.com/cli/) as per your operating system.

 #### 4. ROSA CLI
-- Install the [ROSA CLI](https://github.com/openshift/rosa/releases) as per your operating system.
+- Install the [ROSA CLI](https://www.openshift.com/products/amazon-openshift/download) as per your operating system.
-- Download the relevant file for your operating system and store it in a location within your "PATH".
+- Download and extract the relevant file for your operating system and store it in a location within your "PATH".
-- It is also advised to shorten the name to `rosa`.
-- Run `rosa version` to make sure it works and that it returns the version you downloaded.
+- Run `rosa version` to make sure it works and that it returns the version number.

 #### 5. OpenShift Command Line Interface
 There are a few ways to install the `oc` CLI: